plinioprado/ctr-client-react-base1/README.md

 * Roles
 * Tenants
 * Countries: Base ISO 3166
-* Persons: Through custom PersonList and PersonItem components, but using some Aux features

 Connects to the server ctr-server-node-base to provide the data+format responses based in Node and PostgreSQL for faster development, but its MVC model was designed to be applied to any Language and database.